 2. Costs are going up year by year

-Global spending on market data and news hit a record just shy of $36 billion last year.
+Global spending on market data and news hit a record just shy of $37.3 billion in 2023.
 Vendor and exchange fees have risen between 30% and 60% in the past 20 years, while, thanks to inflation, data prices are up 5-10% this year.
 As a result, data managers are under increasing pressure to streamline costs.
 That’s another reason why you need the complete picture of your data usage and spend.

 3. Financial market data is growing in complexity